epatel/ParserTest/README.md

 Xcode can handle bison and flex definition files.
 Xcode can even compile the generated files as Objective-C making it easier to bridge a parser into Objective-C. Pretty nice I think.

 This demo shows a simple calculator. `tokenizer.lm` contain the parts for divinding the character stream into parts for the parser which is in the `parser.ym` file.
+The added `m` on the extension is that detail that makes Xcode compile the generated files as Objective-C files.

 To make it a little bit more interesting I added identifiers that is dynamically handled between the tokenizer and parser.
 In the tokenizer you can see that it will be set as a `retained` string.
 The parser only knows about `pi` at the moment and everything else will have the value `0.0`